Skip to content

 Visitor Profile

 Buffalo, New York, attracts approximately 5 million annual visitors, contributing significantly to the local economy.
-The visitor demographic is diverse, with a notable 60% of tourists coming from nearby regions such as Ontario and Pennsylvania.
+The visitor demographic is diverse, with a notable 60 percent of tourists coming from nearby regions such as Ontario and Pennsylvania.
 The primary reasons for visiting include leisure activities, business engagements, and events, with tourism generating over $1 billion in economic impact annually.
 Buffalo’s vibrant cultural scene, including its renowned architecture and festivals, plays a crucial role in drawing visitors.
 The city’s tourism landscape is further enhanced by its proximity to Niagara Falls, making it a strategic entry point for many travelers.

 Buffalo, New York, attracts approximately 5 million annual visitors, contributing significantly to the local economy.
-The visitor demographic is diverse, with a notable 60% of tourists coming from nearby regions such as Ontario and Pennsylvania.
+The visitor demographic is diverse, with a notable 60 percent of tourists coming from nearby regions such as Ontario and Pennsylvania.
 The primary reasons for visiting include leisure activities, business engagements, and events, with tourism generating over $1 billion in economic impact annually.
 Buffalo’s vibrant cultural scene, including its renowned architecture and festivals, plays a crucial role in drawing visitors.
 The city’s tourism landscape is further enhanced by its proximity to Niagara Falls, making it a strategic entry point for many travelers.

 Top Attractions